 You can learn how to master the geometric technique seen above via Dulux's easy-to-follow painting guide.

 While a black-painted bedroom might be the teenage dream, if it’s a step too far, strike a compromise and opt for a half-and-half colour scheme instead.
 Black and white bedroom ideas are a classic colour pairing for a reason.
 They have great staying power and can be updated with different accent colours or pattern combinations.

-Half-painted walls are also an on-trend look perfect for girl and teenage boy bedroom ideas.
-While painting the ceiling a dark colour is often frowned upon, painting the ceiling and top section of wall in the same dark shade helps to extend the wall upwards and can increase the sense of space, which is a useful trick for a small teen bedroom or poky box room.
+Half-painted walls are also a perfect on-trend look.
+While painting the ceiling a dark colour is often frowned upon, painting the ceiling and top section of wall in the same dark shade helps to extend the wall upwards and can increase the sense of space, which is a useful trick for small teenage bedroom ideas or poky box room.

 When planning a teenagers room it is important to treat it like any other space in the home, creating a focal point around which to build the scheme.